Programs offered in the School of Nursing for undergraduate students include:

 human genetics and development.
 This course consists of three lectures a week.

 This course accompanies BIO 108.
 This course consists of three hours of laboratory

 This course accompanies BIO 208.
-This course consists of three hours of laboratory
+This course consists of three hours of laboratory a week.

 This is a one-semester introductory course emphasizing those areas in chemistry where

 biochemistry, the physical sciences and human health intersect.
 Interactive, student-centered